 Pulmonary Hypertension is a serious condition where the arteries in the lungs get blocked or narrow.
 Thus, this condition makes it difficult for the blood to flow through the lungs, thereby making the heart work harder to pump blood through these arteries.

-Eventually, the heart muscles get weak and it can lead to a heart failure.
+Eventually, the heart muscles get weak and it can lead to heart failure.
 However, the good news is that the right treatment can help control these symptoms and thereby improve the health of the heart.

 While in the initial stages, this condition may not show any noticeable symptoms.
 However, as the condition worsens, the symptoms become more obvious and severe.